Lady of Ugglansryd

 It is possible that Christina was born at the manor Ugglansryd in Ryssby, Sweden[[5]] – at any rate, it played an important role in her life.
 It belonged to her family – her mother owned it in 1595,[[6]] and in 1623, Christina’s brother Jöran Olofsson took over its ownership.
 At some point, most likely in the 1630s, the manor passed on to Jöran Polman, who married Christina circa 1623.
 Their alliance was perhaps formed when Polman was the captain of his regiment in Kronoberg, the home county of the Lilliesparre family.

 Ugglansryd remained with the Polman family and its descendants until 1798, and it is likely that Christina called it home for most of her life.
 Three children were born to the couple – Johan (c.
 1623-25), Gustaf and Anna Christina.
-In 1625, Christina’s brothers Jöran and Sven were knighted under No. 8 (later No. 44) along with her male cousins.[[7]] A year later, Jöran Polman was granted noble privileges extending to his male descendants.[[8]]
+In 1625, Christina’s brothers Jöran and Sven were knighted under No. 8 (later No. 44) along with her male cousins.[[7]] A year later, Jöran Polman was granted noble properties extending to his male descendants.[[8]]

+Sweden at this time was ruled by King Gustavus II Adolphus, who is credited with the rising power of the country and its growing empire.
+Jöran Polman, being in the military, was likely often away from his wife and family; he was promoted to Chief Quartermaster in 1629, and then became a major.
 Between 1632 and 1644, the Swedish Empire was ruled by high nobles until Queen Kristina came of age and ascended the throne.
 Despite a tremulous start, she is remembered as a discerning and clever monarch who transformed the image and identity of Sweden.
-She also successfully advocated for the conclusion of the Thirty Years’ War in 1648.[[9]] Jöran Polman is believed to have died abroad prior to this, perhaps in battle in the late 1630s, but was brought home to Ryssby and buried in the church’s sacristy.
+She also successfully advocated for the conclusion of the Thirty Years’ War in 1648.[[9]] Jöran Polman is believed to have died abroad before this, perhaps in battle.

 [[1]]: A medieval salvation family whose oldest known member was named Jöran Olofsson.